archaelus/edump/README.md

 ...<edump Handle>
 ```

-`edump:open` parses a crashdump file, creates an index of segments in the dump, (by default) writes the index file to `CrashdumpFile ++ ".eidx"` and returns a usable handle to the index.
-Further crashdump investigation functions use a `Handle`.
+`edump:open` parses a crashdump file, creates an index of segments in
+the dump, (by default) writes the index file to `CrashdumpFile ++
+".eidx"` and returns a usable handle to the index.
+Further crashdump
+investigation functions use a `Handle`.
+This is optimized if there's
+already an `eidx` file for the dump - we skip the dump file completely
+and load the index.

 ### Basic info